 Reopening in 1974, the Shaftesbury has since seen a long line of musical productions performed on its stage, starting with West Side Story, and closing the 20th Century with the Broadway sensation Rent (1998).
 The new millennium saw a handful of new musicals take up residence, but none particularly successful.
 This changed in 2007 when the Tony Award winning Hairspray transferred from Broadway and played for almost three years – the most successful production the Shaftesbury has seen.

 The Broadway musical Motown opened in March this year and is enjoying considerable success.

-The auditorium has three levels – the Stalls, Royal Circe and Grand Circle.
+The auditorium has three levels – the Stalls, Royal Circle and Grand Circle.

 Of note, the seats in the Stalls are on a very shallow rake which means that sightlines can be problematic, and the overhang of the Royal Circle does have an affect on the view for those in Row P and onwards.